INSImaging/insimaging.github.io/_people/wenzhou_xia.md

 # redirect: link # if you have personal webpage, uncomment this line and replace "link" with the url of your personal webpage
 webpage: true # no need to modify, but if line 11 is uncommented, change "true" to "false"
-scholar: # link to your google scholar page, leave it as it is now if you don't have one
-github: # link to your github page, leave it as it is now if you don't have one
+scholar: # link to your google scholar page, leave it as it is now if you don't have one https://github.com/WenzhouXia: # link to your github page, leave it as it is now if you don't have one
 ---

 Welcome to my webpage!

-I'm currently a second-year phd student.
-My research interests are machine learning, dictionary learning, computational electronmagnetism.
+I'm currently a first-year phd student, under the supervision of [Prof. Xiaoqun Zhang](https://math.sjtu.edu.cn/faculty/xqzhang/).
+My research interests are optimization, machine learning.